 Thomas De Hoop

-Dr. de Hoop is currently the project director on a three-year research project supported by UNICEF, UNHCR, and DFID that aims to determine the effectiveness and barriers and facilitators toward scale of five innovations in education in protracted humanitarian crisis settings.
-For this project, he is the principal or co-principal investigator for three mixed-methods evaluations that examine the impact and scaling models of a comprehensive technology in education program in Jordan, a tertiary education program in Rwanda, and a remedial education program in Kenya.
+Dr. de Hoop is the principal investigator on a three-year research project supported by UNICEF, UNHCR, and DFID that aims to generate rigorous evidence on how to facilitate the effective scaling of innovations in education in protracted humanitarian crisis settings.
+For this project, he leads a meta-evaluation that synthesizes the lessons learned from process and impact evaluations of five innovations in education.
+He also leads four mixed-methods studies that examine the impact and scaling models of multifaceted education programs in Jordan and Rwanda and a remedial education program in Kenya.